abulka/double-ledger-pattern/README.md

 - **Transactions**: "malloc()", "free()", "garbage_collect()"
 - **Verification**: Total memory = Free + Allocated

-# Discussion

-Let's redefine the **Double Ledger Principle** for broader application:

-It's a design approach where every change to a finite resource or system state is recorded as an *equal and opposite adjustment* across different 'containers' or 'states' of that resource, ensuring that the total quantity or consistent state is always maintained and verifiable.
-It's about **conservation, balancing, and auditable traceability**.

-Here's how this principle is demonstrably used in non-accounting domains:

----

-### Real-World Applications of the Double Ledger Principle in Non-Accounting Domains
+### Real-World Applications

+Here are some more real wold examples of the Double Ledger Principle in Non-Accounting Domains

 These systems don't use "debits" and "credits" but fundamentally rely on the principle of ensuring that what goes "out" of one pool/state must go "into" another, or be explicitly "consumed" or "created," with the total always balancing.